-The SENCO at The Palmer Catholic Academy is Mrs Pascoe-Matthews.
-Parents/carers of students with SEN are welcome to contact her if they are considering a placement at The Palmer Catholic Academy for their child.
-The Learning Support department is also supported by a Deputy SENCO, Mrs Osuji.
+The SENCO at the academy is Mrs Pascoe-Matthews.
+Parents/carers of students with SEN are welcome to contact her if they are considering a placement at the academy for their child.
+The Learning Support department is also supported by a Deputy SENCO, Ms Cameron.